LucioDerin/NeuralNetworkFromScratch/notes/notes.md

 - $\nabla_b b = 1$

 Now we have everything we need to apply backpropagation.

+### Optimizers
+Differently from the book, I utilize the following naming convention for optimizers:
+- Gradient Descend: calculates the gradient on all of the data in the training set;
+- Stochastic Gradient Descend: calculates the gradient on one random point of the training set;
+- Minibatch Gradient Descend: calculates the gradient on a sub-sample of the training set;

+#### Gradient Descend
+The update of the weights of a layer is given by:
+$$\bm{w}_{t+1} = \bm{w}_{t} - \gamma \nabla_{\bm{W}} \hat{L}$$
+In the implementation of the backward pass of the book, the gradient is already evaluated as the mean of the gradients on all of the points in the batch (`self.inputs.T@dvalues` is the mean of all of the gradients, because the row $j$ contains th sum of all of the $j$-th components of the data multiplied by the $j$-th component of their respective gradients; the factor $\frac{1}{N}$ is there because we've normalized the gradient of the loss function).
+So the implementation of the book is a full-batch gradient descend.
+To implement SGD or mini-batch GD I will need to modify all of the backward passes, for them to consider just one data point or a bunch of them.

+**Note:** the decision between GD/SGD/mini-batch GD is not in the optimizer class but in how layers/activation functions/loss calculate their gradients.

 ### Things to try
 - Add a little offset to the weights initialization so that no weight is set to zero and check if training convergence changes significantly (biases are set to zero, so in conjunction with a zero weight the neuron won't fire at the beginning of the training); eg instead of doing